 Tips for coping with anger

 Learning the best methods of responding to the people and the situations that are pushing your buttons can keep you from explosive tirades.
-You may believe that you can’t control your anger or help the way in which you feel, however nothing could be further from the truth.
-Your anger can be controlled and you can learn how to express your anger without resorting to unhelpful behaviors.
+You may believe that you can’t control your anger or help the way in which you feel, however, nothing could be further from the truth.
+Your anger can be controlled and you can learn how to express your anger without resorting to unhelpful behaviours.

 Getting your anger under control can help you to preserve relationships, both personal and professional, and help to keep your blood pressure steady while also preserving your mental state.
 The following tips can help you with the anger management process; remember that it is a process as there are no quick fixes to anger issues.

 Discover a healthy way to release your anger

 Don’t believe what you’ve heard for so many years.
 All too many people believe that “letting it out” is the best means of coping with anger and frustration.
 However, when people think of “letting it out” they often think of aggressive means of venting their anger in the form of tirades and outbursts.
 These are non-productive, won’t resolve your issues, and will only serve to reinforce your problem with anger.

 A healthier method of “letting it out” could include hitting the gym for a heavy workout, going for a run, or having a non-aggressive discussion with your counsellor.

 Determining what the true source of your anger is can help you better manage your anger and your responses.
 A short fuse can often be attributed to behaviours observed and learned in childhood.
 Perhaps you watched your parents scream at one another, throw items, or even react with physical abuse.
 This can often lead someone to believe that this is the best method of expressing anger.
 Anger can also be used as a means of covering up other forms of emotion; like shame, insecurities, or confusion.

 Learning new methods of expressing your other emotions can help you to keep your anger at bay.

 Become familiar with your triggers to avoid outbursts